Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Burst Pipe vs. Frozen Pipe: Key Differences

-Before reaching for a repair kit, it's important to understand whether your pipe is frozen or burst — because the fix is completely different.
+Before reaching for a repair kit, it's important to understand whether your pipe is frozen or burst, because the fix is completely different.
+Our guide to safely thawing frozen pipes explains the right approach if your pipe is still intact.

 Frozen Pipe (Intact)